sorphwer/sorphwer.github.io/learning.md

   	Brup_Suite_Repeater --Request--o Server
   	Brup_Suite_Intercept --Send--> Brup_Suite_Sequencer
 ```
+Additionally, to archive a complete attack (like the most common case, injection , which is the 1st type in OY )

-Besides, I went more deeply into the practice of `nmap`, and made a simpler version of its cheat sheet inspired by https://www.stationx.net/nmap-cheat-sheet/
+Besides, I went more deeply into the practice of `nmap`, and made a simpler version of its cheat sheet inspired by https://www.stationx.net/nmap-cheat-sheet/, check https://riino.site/2021/11/25/nmp.html

 ## Sprint 3 Report